top of page

 Michael.png

-For the academic year beginning in September 2023 we will be introducing small-group weekly critical-creative seam classes, as a means of building a collaborative environment and preparing scholars for the intensity of their project work.
-These four courses will run both in-person and on-line in blocks of six weeks.
+The programme was augmented in the 2023-24 academic year by four blocks of small-group, weekly critical-creative seam classes, as a means of building a collaborative environment and preparing scholars for the intensity of their project work.

-We are most grateful for an arrangement with the Birkbeck College, University of London whereby NSotA scholars with a UK residential address can freely consult and borrow books from its Library, which is a ten-minute walk from October Gallery.
+We are most grateful for an arrangement with Birkbeck College, University of London, whereby NSotA scholars with refugee status and a UK residential address can consult and borrow books from its library, which is a ten-minute walk from Kairos.

 bottom of page